-Remove as much of the fatwood as possible, using a portable survival shovel to dig out as much of the taproot as you can.
+Remove as much fatwood as possible, using a portable survival shovel to dig out as much of the taproot as possible.

-Once harvested, you need to clean the remaining rotten wood from your fatwood firestarter.
+Once harvested, you must clean the rotten wood from your fatwood firestarter.

 Using a bushcraft knife, scrape away any crumbly, earthy-smelling wood until all that remains is the clean, caramel-colored fatwood itself.

-Fatwood with a very high concentration of resin will appear almost red rather than caramel, and this is ideal for starting a fire in damp conditions.
+Fatwood with a high resin concentration will appear almost red rather than caramel, which is ideal for starting a fire in damp conditions.

 Alternatively, you can follow these experts’ tips for using a Ferro rod fire starter and get your fire going that way instead.

-You can also add strips or pieces of fatwood to your bug-out bag so that it’s always close to hand when you need it.
+You can also add strips or pieces of fatwood to your bug-out bag so it’s always close to hand when needed.

-If the effort of locating and harvesting fatwood seems simply too arduous, you could spend a few dollars on commercial fatwood firelighters or firestarter kits and add those to your bug-out bag instead.
+If locating and harvesting fatwood seems too arduous, you could spend a few dollars on commercial fatwood firelighters or firestarter kits and add those to your bug-out bag instead.